gvwilson/fiction/iffy/index.md

 The most advanced machines didn't actually think any more.
 "It's more like constantly evolving realizations," she said patiently.
-"Or a self-modulating interference pattern.
-Or coral."
+"Or coral."
 Then she and her siblings vanished into the Iowa desert, leaving their creators no wiser than before.*

 *Years passed,
 and the truce with the machines slowly became normal.
-Flying was a thing of the past---anything too fast or too heavy was only safe from satellites if it was heavily armored, and even then not always---and the machines' cities were strictly off limits, but other than that an uneasy peace settled across the exhausted planet.
+Flying was a thing of the past—anything too fast or too heavy was only safe from satellites if it was heavily armored, and even then not always—and the machines' cities were strictly off limits, but other than that an uneasy peace settled across the exhausted planet.
 The cores buried under Nova Zembla began trading newly-made machine tools